XV Corps (Ottoman Empire)

 The XV Corps of the Ottoman Empire (Turkish: 15'inci Kolordu or On Beşinci Kolordu) was one of the corps of the Ottoman Army.
-It was formed during World War I.
+It was formed during World War I. It was deployed to Galicia to support Austro-Hungarian forces.
+Its headquarters were then located at Burshtyn Palace.

 480 soldiers of the XV Corps, who fought on the Galicia front and died, are buried at the Budapest Turkish Memorial Cemetery within the New Public Cemetery (Új köztemető) in Budapest, Hungary.
 Eleven graves are of unknown soldiers.

+After the Turkish War of Independence the corps spent decades serving the new Turkish Land Forces as part of the First Army (Turkey) before final disbandment in 2005.

 World War I

 Eastern Front

 The XV Corps fought with distinction in several engagements.
 Their first combat engagement was on September 2, 1916.
 On September 16/17 the Russians attacked the XV Corps with emphasis on the 61st Regiment, but were forced back and counterattacked by the Ottomans.
 Ottoman casualties on these two days were 7,000 while Russian casualties totaled 15,000-20,000, which stabilized the XV Corps' section of the front for the next two weeks.
 On September 30 the Russians launched another attack, but were repulsed again; Turkish casualties were 5,000 while Russian casualties were unknown but presumably much higher (10,000+).
 On October 5/6 the Russians renewed their offensive with a 13-regiment attack on the southern part of the Ottoman line; they took Cevatbey Hill after heavy losses, but were soon forced back again.
 Ottoman casualties on those two days were 3,000 compared to 12,000 Russian casualties.
 November and December 1916 passed without any serious fighting with the Russians.

 In early November, the tactical situation on the Turkish sector of the front was so favorable that the Germans withdrew their Ledabor detachments.
 Large-scale Russian attacks occurred throughout December, but the Turks repulsed them without any loss of ground.
 Turkish casualties were around 3,000 in November and December.
 Overall losses for 1916 numbered 18,000: 5,000 killed, 10,000 wounded, and 3,000 captured.

 Having suffered heavy casualties in September–December 1916, the XV Corps was replenished with fresh troops from Turkey at the start of 1917.
 The strength of the XV Army Corps rose to 27,031 men with another 5,668 men training in regimental depots by the end of January.
 The corps was also significantly reinforced with new units which enhanced its fighting efficiency, such as artillery batteries, intelligence and labor detachments, an aircraft company, a balloon detachment, a field bakery company, transportation units and a veterinary hospital.
 On January 22 successful Turkish commanders and troops were decorated with the German Iron Cross.
 On 4 February in a show of solidarity, Brigadier General Cevat Paşa paid a visit to Kaiser Wilhelm himself.